EngineeringWithWhitt/Arduino/README.md

 # Arduino
-A Collection of Arduino Projects that have Easy-To-Read Comments Intended for Absolute Beginners
+A Collection of Arduino Projects that build off eachother so you can find your own solution.
+All code should have Easy-To-Read Comments Intended for Absolute Beginners.
+Let's learn something together.